Book Cover

 Should I average down?

-If you review my explanation of averaging down, and the discussion of it, you will see that I do not suggest averaging down.
-Instead, I am a bigger supporter of 'averaging up,' where you buy into strength as a stock gains momentum.
+I do not suggest averaging down.
+Instead, I am a bigger supporter of 'averaging up,' where you buy into strength as a penny stock gains momentum.

-How do I pick winning penny stocks myself?
+How does Peter Leeds pick winning penny stocks?

 What external factors impact the penny stock markets?

-All of the same driving factors that influence the broader exchanges (like government policy, interest rate moves, the price of oil, political uncertainty...) also have an effect on penny stock shares.
+All of the same driving factors that influence the broader exchanges (like government policy, interest rate moves, the price of oil, political uncertainty...) also have an effect on penny stocks.

-The difference is that smaller penny stock companies usually feel the effects to a magnified extent, because it does not take much trading volume to throw the stock around.
+The difference is that smaller penny stock companies usually feel the effects to a magnified extent, because it doesn't take much trading volume to throw the stock around.

 One external factor that impacts penny stocks specifically, beyond those touched on above, include social perceptions towards the risk/reward ratio of these speculative investments.
-When traders are reminded by the media that Microsoft used to be a penny stock, they are reminded of the potential gains, and flock towards penny stocks to take their chance.
+When traders are reminded by the media that Microsoft used to be a penny stock (which it never was, by the way - that's a common misunderstanding), they are reminded of the potential gains, and flock towards penny stocks to take their chance.
 When they hear of an old widow milked out of her life's savings by some hustler, they withdraw from the penny stock scene.

 In general, as a bull market progresses and stocks perform better and better, more investors are willing to take a risk with speculative penny stocks, while looking to maintain or exceed the rush of investment returns that their conventional shares had been providing.

-After a market crash, or in a bear market, investors tend to look for safety and security, and so are more likely to pull out of and stay clear of penny stocks.
+After a market crash, or in a bear market, investors tend to look for safety and security, and so are more likely to stay clear of penny stocks.

 Why can I not sell short or buy on margin?

 Most brokers only provide 'option eligible' services to stocks trading above $5.00.
 If a stock is option eligible, it can be sold short or bought on margin.
-If not, as is the case with penny stocks, you can't.
-In other words, brokers do not like traders to get fancy with speculative investments.
+If not, as is the case with penny stocks, you usually can't.
+In other words, brokers don't like traders to get fancy with speculative investments.

-Be sure to take a look at my earlier comments on short selling from Chapter Four, Advanced Strategies.
+Be sure to take a look at my earlier comments on short selling penny stocks.

 What is technical analysis?